wagtail/wagtail/docs/tutorial/set_up_site_menu.md

     return Site.find_for_request(context["request"]).root_page
 ```

-In the preceding code, you used the `get_site_root` template tag to retrieve the root page of your site, which is your HomePage.
+In the preceding code, you used the `get_site_root` template tag to retrieve the root page of your site, which is your `HomePage` in this case.

 Now, create `mysite/templates/includes/header.html` file and add the following to it: